Here we provide the installation guide of the SSCHA code as well as other related codes distributed within the SSCHA GitHub repository.

 Julia speedup

-The SSCHA benefits from julia being installed in the system.
-If present, it will be automatically used to speedup the calculation.
+The SSCHA benefits from having Julia installed in the system.
+If present, it will be automatically used to speed up the calculation.

 curl -fsSL https://install.julialang.org | sh